bilboque/MOOVIE_RECOMMENDER/specs.md

 ### Introduction and Background:

 Our Star Wars and Other Movies Hub aims to provide a comprehensive movie and tv-show database.
 Our website caters to movie enthusiasts seeking detaile information and reviews about their favorite movies.
-The website will

-The internet offers various movie databases, but many lack a strong sense of community.
-CineHub aims to bridge this gap by providing a comprehensive database alongside user-driven content and discussion forums.
-Star Wars and other Movies Hub caters to movie enthusiasts seeking detailed information, insightful reviews, and engaging discussions about their favorite films.

-We will create an IMDb and MyAnimeList hybrid.
+The website will allow a user to create a profile, create a list of movies to watch, rate and review movies.

 ### Project Objective: